You can’t pour water from an empty vessel. Moms need to practice self-care in order to take care of everyone else.

 Sometimes I’m just too depleted to be a mom.

 I like to think that I have a “Mom Account.”
 And each thing I do throughout the day counts as either a deposit or a withdrawal into that account.
 That’s why some bedtimes are so much harder than others—my account sometimes gets overdrawn, and then my kids don’t get the best of me (or any of me at all).

 How full my account is depends on the choices I make.

 This afternoon I had to drive my daughter to her orthodontist appointment.
 That may not sound like a very big deal, but our orthodontist is a two hour drive each way.
 For obvious reasons, I make these appointments on my days off of work, and then I get really resentful that I have to spend almost an entire day devoted to the bleeping orthodontist when I could be getting so much done at home.

-I picked Chloe up from school at 1:00, and before that time I’d already had a pretty account depleting day.
-It involved frantically texting Bria at seminary to tell her that the away cross country meet she thought was tomorrow was actually today, running around the house gathering up her uniform and other cross country needs, The Maestro taking the other two girls to say their last good-byes to a beloved elderly neighbor in hospice before school, the girls having emotional breakdowns, running as many of my errands as possible, getting the orchestra snack to the building before I left town because, even though my daughter was no longer attending orchestra due to a “surprise” cross country meet, I was still in charge of snack.
+I picked my daughter up from school at 1:00, and before that time I’d already had a pretty account depleting day.
+It involved frantically texting my oldest at seminary to tell her that the away cross country meet she thought was tomorrow was actually today, running around the house gathering up her uniform and other cross country needs, my husband taking the other two girls to say their last good-byes to a beloved elderly neighbor in hospice before school, then the girls having emotional breakdowns, running as many of my errands as possible, getting the orchestra snack to the building before I left town because, even though my daughter was no longer attending orchestra due to a “surprise” cross country meet, I was still in charge of snack.
 And why do high school kids in a youth orchestra need a snack anyway?